bjnath/demodocs/INSTALL.rst

 install packages and are using a
 `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_

-[1] There's nothing to stop you from using pip without virtual environments, but `it's a bad idea <???>`_.
-In particular, if you use ``pip`` without a virtual environment, do this do not use 'sudo' or install as root.
+There's nothing to stop you from using pip without virtual environments, but `it's a bad idea that will bite you later<???>`_.
+In particular, if you use ``pip`` without a virtual environment, ddo not use 'sudo' or install as root.

 To install the current ``scikit-image`` you'll need at least Python 3.6.
 If your Python is older, you can find a compatible version of ``scikit-image`` from